shahkushal38/gRPC-Node-Framework/README.md

 ### 2. Get Started <a name="get-started"></a>

-1. Create Git Repository using Wohlig Framework as the Template.
+1. Create Git Repository using gRPC Framework as the Template.
 [Read More](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)

 2. Make Sure you have NodeJS _16.0.0 or above_ installed on your local machine.
 [Read More](https://nodejs.org/en/)